adityagupta84/Demo-contact-details/README.md

 Feel free to contribute by submitting pull requests, opening issues, or suggesting new features!
 To contribute:

-Fork the repository.

-Create a new branch (git checkout -b feature/YourFeature).
+Fork the repository.Create a new branch (git checkout -b feature/YourFeature).
 Commit your changes (git commit -m 'Add new feature').
 Push to the branch (git push origin feature/YourFeature).
 Submit a pull request.